-- There are dutch ovens for all budgets, from about $29 for a cheap pot from Aldi or Kmart, to more than $700 for premium brands such as Staub, Chasseur and Le Creuset
+- There are Dutch ovens for all budgets, from about $30 for a cheap pot from Aldi or Kmart, to more than $800 for premium brands such as Staub, Chasseur and Le Creuset

 - Our kitchen experts have tested and reviewed 14 of the market-leading cast-iron pots, including non-coated cast-iron models

 - Price is not always an indicator of quality – our experts and members of the CHOICE Community help you decide which to buy

-A good, solid cast-iron casserole dish (or dutch oven) is one of those kitchen items you have for years, lovingly cooking a multitude of warming winter dishes in it, before passing it down through the generations.
+A good, solid cast-iron casserole dish (also known as a Dutch oven) is one of those kitchen items you have for years, lovingly cooking a multitude of warming winter dishes in it, before passing it down through the generations.

 Some people have just one trusty pot, others have three or four in different colours and sizes, and they come with vastly different price tags.

-At the top of the range there's the premium, cult brands such as Le Creuset, Staub and Chasseur (which can range in price from $580 to $720 for a 28cm round cast-iron dish); there's cheaper mid-range brands such as Baccarat (around $300); and then budget options from Ikea, Kmart and Aldi can cost as little as $29.
+At the top of the range are the premium, cult brands such as Le Creuset, Staub and Chasseur (which can range in price from $580 to $885 for a 28cm round cast-iron dish); there are cheaper mid-range brands such as Baccarat (around $300); and then budget options from Ikea, Kmart and Aldi that can cost as little as $30.

 So what's all the fuss about the premium brands and do you really need to spend hundreds of dollars to get a good-quality Dutch oven?
 Our kitchen experts have tested and reviewed eight of the market-leading cast-iron pots.
 Plus, we asked a few of our CHOICE members what they thought.

 Choosing a cast iron pot over stainless steel or copper

-Firstly, what's the big deal over cast-iron pots and why would you consider one?
+Firstly, what's all the fuss about cast-iron pots and why would you consider one?